Congress of the Peoples of the East

-History

 Background

-The Communist International was established at the Founding Congress held in Moscow in March 1919.
+The Communist International (Comintern) was established at the Founding Congress held in Moscow in March 1919.
 A haphazard affair, which was attended by many sympathetic radicals who had no formal mandate from their home organizations, the Comintern's structure was perfected and formalized at its 2nd World Congress, held in July and August 1920.
 It was this latter and more inclusive gathering, attended by a significant contingent of delegates from the continent of Asia, which authorized the convocation a specialized gathering to rally the various national and anti-colonial movements around the Comintern's banner.

 These national-colonial liberation movements were seen as a mechanism for the shattering of colonial empires and the removal of the markets which were believed to be instrumental in the stabilization of imperialist, capitalist economies.
 Moreover, with revolutionary sentiment strong in the nations bordering Soviet Russia the Comintern believed that strong revolutionary movements in these countries would provide an additional line of defense to ward off foreign invasion by the enemies of the Bolshevik regime.

 The written call for the Congress was made in the July 1920 issue of Communist International, the official monthly magazine of the Comintern.
 Signed by Comintern president Grigory Zinoviev and 25 Western European and American members of the Executive Committee of the Communist International, the call originally slated the opening of the gathering for August 15, 1920 — although the date was soon postponed by two weeks to September 1.
 The gathering was billed as "a congress of...workers and peasants of Persia, Armenia, and Turkey," according to the text of the convention call.
 The document asked supporters to "spare no effort to ensure that as many as possible are present" for the Congress.
 It made use of religious imagery in noting: